makersacademy/airport_challenge/README.md

-Airport Challenge - Partial Solution
+Airport Challenge - Completed

+The user stories have been completed - however there are still some unexpected bugs that need to be corrected.

 To do:

-Write test to check that users can overwrite the maximum capcity.

-Planes cannot land at multple airports.
+Planes cannot land at multiple airports.

 Refactor (Rubocop).